bogdanfinn/tls-client-api/Readme.md

 }
 ```

-* If `tlsClientIdentifier` is not specified chrome_107 will be used.
+* If `tlsClientIdentifier` is not specified chrome_108 will be used.
 * You can use your own client by providing `customTlsClient` instead of `tlsClientIdentifier`
 * `sessionId` is optional.
 When not provided the API does not create a Session.
 On every forwarded request with a given sessionId you will receive the sessionId in the response to be able to reuse sessions (cookies).
 * Be aware that `insecureSkipVerify` and the `timeoutSeconds` can not be changed during a session.
 * `followRedirects` and `proxyUrl` can be changed within a session.
 * If you do not want to set `requestBody` or `proxyUrl` use `null` instead of empty string
 * When you set `isByteResponse` to `true` the response body will be a base64 encoded string.
 Useful when you want to download images for example.
+* When you set `isByteRequest` to `true` the request body needs to be a base64 encoded string.
+Useful when you want to upload images for example.
 * Header order might be random when no order is specified

 #### Possible Custom client Settings